-If this doesn’t sound familiar, maybe you regularly participate in a little ritual of panic with yourself or with someone you love entitled, “Where did I put my car keys” (or insert casualty of loss here... purse, shoes, wallet).
+If this doesn’t sound familiar, maybe you regularly participate in a little ritual of panic with yourself or with someone you love entitled, “Where did I put my car keys? (or insert casualty of loss here... purse, shoes, wallet).
 This usually involves a mad dash of five to six places one “always keeps” the item only to find it was laying in one of the first three usual places one already looked.
 Of course the item is blissfully unaware of the trouble it caused while the one affected now has a heart rate escalated to that of a marathon runner.

 Besides being annoying, these instances are symptoms of not being grounded.

 Throughout our bodies, we have Chakras or “wheels of energy” that interweave our spiritual power between our physical and nonphysical bodies.
 We have at least 7 main chakras with 21, or more, minor ones.
 Each is developed at a certain stage in life.
-Trauma can impact the chakras but this trauma is part of our life plan to work through as we later use it as our strength.
+Trauma can impact the chakras but this trauma can be part of our life plan to work through as we later use it as our strength.